faltrum/UDex/README.md

 `totalAssets` is calculated by taking into consideration the XDC tokens in the vault and adding the PnL of traders as well as removing the collateral added from traders.

-## Protocolo Perpetual Contract & Library
+## Protocolo perpetual contract and library

 This section provides a technical description of the contracts.